jundalisay/superb/content/en/social/cycles/afghanistan.md

 The American ignorance on how to build morals<!--  souls, and the metaphysics that leads to it, --> is easily seen in the belated attempts at nation-building <!-- and troop surge --> by the American military.
 More importantly, it is seen in their policy of starting up a democratically-elected government at a time when the soul and moral glue of Afghan society had been obliterated by the Soviet war*.

 > *Our [Supersociology](/social/supersociology) defines a society as a [collection of minds](/social/supersociology/principles/part-1/chapter-01) that are unified or glued together by the morals of common interest.
 Afghan society therefore is a union of the different tribal society-minds which are made up of individual personal minds.
 This union is dissociated by internal discord from heightened ego as selfish-interest, or by external pressures, such as war.
 The Soviet war dissociated the soul of Afghan society, splitting it back to its components: the Pashtun society-soul, Tajik society-soul, Hazara society-soul, Uzbek society-soul, etc. with weak morals.
+An example of a multi-tribe society that has successfully been glued is Jordan.

 We will apply dialectical analysis according to Supersociology in order to list the mistakes of the US policy in Afghanistan.
-From there, we can come up with solutions that are better than the ones implemented by Bush to Biden.
+From there, we can come up with solutions that are better than the ones implemented from Bush to Biden.

 ## The Mistakes of the US